vuyo863/Helios/replit.md

 *   **AI-Analysis**: Integration with OpenAI for automatic insights and chart data summarization, provided on a dedicated page (`ai-analysis.tsx`).

 ### System Design Choices
 *   **Golden State Doctrine**: Critical, stable, and fully tested parts of the codebase are designated as "Golden State" and are strictly forbidden from modification to maintain stability and prevent regressions.
-This includes the MainChart, Compare Mode, Bot-Type CRUD functionalities, and the entire AI-Analysis page.
+This includes the MainChart, Compare Mode, Edit-Modus (Added) Analysis, Bot-Type CRUD functionalities, and the entire AI-Analysis page.
 *   **Modular Architecture**: Separation of concerns between frontend and backend, and within the frontend, distinct modules for different chart modes and functionalities.

 ## External Dependencies